Quick replies user guide

 - Integrate the SDK into your brand app

-- Ensure that the following toggle is enabled within the SDK (for configuration steps see section below):
+- Ensure that the following toggle is enabled within the SDK (for configuration steps see the section below):

 - iOS - enableStructuredContent